You Need To Heal Post-Divorce

 Possible complications of remarrying post-divorce

-Many individuals have found a new lease in life after committing to remarriage.
-But, before you say ‘I do’, try to look into certain potential complications that may arise due to your ‘move on’ decision.
+Many individuals have found a new lease to life after remarriage.
+They manage to find their soulmate even after divroce and chances are, you will too.
+But, before you say ‘I do’, try to look into certain potential complications that may arise and could be avoided.

 How soon is too soon for remarrying after divorce?

 There is no right time for remarrying after a divorce.
 Legally, you can remarry the day you sign your divorce papers in India.
-But, you need to prepare yourselves to trust the partner of the opposite sex emotionally, financially, etc. To achieve that level of understanding, you can choose to wait for as long as you want.
+But you need to prepare yourself to trust your new partner emotionally, financially and with your kids if the equation involves them.
+To achieve that level of understanding, you need to get to know them and spend enough time with them.
 There is no rush to tie the knot again.
-Don’t let society play with your mind and force you to marry.
-Or don’t just hastily commit to the man/lady you are in love with.
-Let your love blossom, and also try to understand the person better, before you decide to remarry.
+Don’t let society play with your mind and force you to remarry.
+Let your love blossom, and try to understand the person better before you decide to jump with both feet into a remarriage.

 Remarrying after divorce with children

-Many people who have got a divorce have gone on to find another partner and remarry.
-Among them, there are many instances where one partner has children from the previous marriage.
+Many people who have got a divorce get remarried.
+Among these, there are many instances where one partner has children from the previous marriage.
 In such a case, it is important for both the biological parents, as well as the new step-parents, to help the children better understand the reasons for divorce and remarriage after a divorce.
+They need to slowly allow the kids to settle into the new situation and accept change.

 Remarrying for love

-Divorce doesn’t automatically make a person incapable of falling in love again.
-Many people who have chosen to remarry after a divorce have done so because they fell in love with their new partner.
-Love can overcome all the odds, provided there is the right company and the right time.
+Divorce doesn’t make a person incapable of falling in love again.
+Many people who have chosen to remarry after a divorce have found love in their new partner.
+Love has the power to overcome all the odds, with the right company and at the right time.
 If you are sure of your love for each other, then nothing can stop you from remarrying for love.
+Remarriage in India often happens because people find the soulmate.

-Agree or not, financial compatibility and understanding is the key to many successful couple relationships.
-A lot of divorced women find it hard to manage children financially.
+It can’t be denied that financial compatibility and understanding is the key to many successful relationships.
+A lot of divorced women who are not financially independent find it hard to manage children.
 Some do not even get enough money in childcare support or by the way of alimony.
-Many divorced singles decide to remarry based on the financial compatibility they share with their new partners.
-Knowing that the joint financial situation is good enough to keep your blended families running smoothly is a great boost for people, especially those paying for child support.
+Many divorcees decide to remarry based on financial compatibility with their new partners.
+Knowing that the joint financial situation is good enough to keep your families running smoothly is a great solace.
+Especially to those paying for child support.